-This juxtaposing of two contrasting "Hallelujahs" may suggest that the mention and placement of the "bride" of Rev 19:7 may have more to do with literary effect (for the purpose of heightening important themes) than with a concern for chronological order of events.
+This juxtaposing of two contrasting "Hallelujahs" may suggest that the mention and placement of the "bride" of Rev 19:7 has more to do with literary effect (for the purpose of heightening important themes) than with a concern for chronological order of events.
 A close look at the text seems to confirm this.
 Notice carefully the preceding verse in Rev 19:6, "Hallelujah!
 For the Lord our God, the Almighty, reigns."
-Though this could theoretically refer to God's universal reign over the world throughout the ages, in the book of Revelation the reign looks forward to the reign of Christ after He returns in glory.
-For instance, in Rev 20:1-6, Satan is bound for 1000 years during which time the martyred saints of the Tribulation come to life and reign with Christ.
+Though this could theoretically refer to God's universal reign over the world throughout the ages, in the book of Revelation the reign looks forward to the reign of Christ after he